hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

 -   `snapshot_groups` (array of strings) - A list of groups that have access to create volumes from the snapshot(s).
-By default no groups have permission to create volumes form the snapshot(s). `all` will make the snapshot publicly accessible.
+By default no groups have permission to create volumes from the snapshot(s). `all` will make the snapshot publicly accessible.

 -   `snapshot_users` (array of strings) - A list of account IDs that have access to create volumes from the snapshot(s).
 By default no additional users other than the